Cincinnati & Dayton Placenta Encapsulation

 We know, Tamara went through severe postpartum depression with one of her daughters and had a rough postpartum recovery with several other children.
 Placenta Encapsulation will not magically fix everything, but it can help you through those first couple of weeks while you and baby find your rhythm together.

 *We travel to families in the Cincinnati, Dayton and Northern Kentucky area for placenta encapsulation.
-An additional $30 charge applies if the pick up/drop-off location is more than 30 miles from Tamara's home in Lebanon, Ohio
+An additional $30 charge applies if the pick up/drop-off location is more than 30 miles from Tamara's home in Lebanon, Ohio.
+No travel fee's for placenta encapsulation if you used birth doula services.

 What Is Placenta Encapsulation?